CRivlaldo/spacy-ru/README.md

 # spacy-ru
-Scripts to build Russian language model for spacy
+Scripts to build Russian language model for spacy.

-This repo is incomplete and unmaintained.
+## This repo is incomplete and unmaintained.